eLDoherty/guardForm/README.md

 ## Installation

 Include the `guardForm` script in your HTML file.
-Ensure that jQuery is loaded before including this script if your implementation depends on it (although the provided script doesn't use jQuery directly).

 ```html
 <script src="path/to/guardForm.js"></script>